googlearchive/compute-appengine-timeout-python/README.md

 You can optionally run the cron task manually and check the logs to verify that the correct instances will be deleted.

 Visit `http://YOUR-APP-ID.appspot.com/cron/delete` to run deletes immediately.
 Then check the AppEngine logs.
-You should see "PRETEND DELETE" if any instances are old enough to be deleted.
+You should see "DRY_RUN, not deleted" if any instances are old enough to be deleted.

-Once everything looks good, edit `main.py` and change `PRETEND_MODE` to `False`.
+Once everything looks good, edit `main.py` and change `DRY_RUN` to `False`.

 Happy Computing!